FIFA World Cup 2026 USA: Final announcešŸŽ¤ Tickets, Teams & Schedule

 ✔ Long‑term global engagement

-Every match becomes an intersection of identity, ideology, and global narrative.
+Every match becomes an intersection of identity, ideology and global narrative.

 11. Environmental Concerns and Sustainability Plans